izzydharma/eshop/README.md

   Each class in the project has a clear responsibility.
 For example, the ProductController only handles product-related HTTP requests and delegates business logic to the service layer.

 - **Open/Closed Principle (OCP):**
   Classes and components are designed to be open for extension but closed for modification.
-For example, when adding new features or behaviors to products, we can extend existing services (like ProductServiceImpl) without changing the core functionality.
+For example, when adding new features or behaviors to products, I can extend existing services (like ProductServiceImpl) without changing the core functionality.

 - **Liskov Substitution Principle (LSP):**
   The implementation classes (such as ProductServiceImpl without affecting the correctness of the application.

 - **Interface Segregation Principle (ISP):**
   The project separates interfaces by specific tasks.
-Instead of one big interface, we have smaller and more focused interfaces.
+Instead of one big interface, I have smaller and more focused interfaces.
 For example, CarService extends several smaller interfaces, each defining a specific set of behaviors for creation, retrieval, update, and deletion.

 - **Dependency Inversion Principle (DIP):**
   High-level modules (like controllers) do not depend on low-level modules (concrete implementations) but rather on abstractions such as ProductService.
 This design decision is evident in the controllers which rely on interface-based autowiring provided by Spring.